vmplacco/linemake/README.md

 `V I`  | [Lawler et al. (2014, ApJS, 215, 20)](https://ui.adsabs.harvard.edu/abs/2014ApJS..215...20L/) and [Wood et al. (2018, ApJS, 234, 25)](https://ui.adsabs.harvard.edu/abs/2018ApJS..234...25W/).
 [Holmes et al. (2016, ApJS, 224, 35)](https://ui.adsabs.harvard.edu/abs/2016ApJS..224...35H/) suggested some problems with the Lawler et al. transition probabilities in the wavelength range > 9000 Å, but Wood et al. showed that the Lawler et al. *gf*'s are correct;  Wood et al. also has extensive new HFS data
 `V II` | [Wood et al. (2014, ApJS, 214, 18)](https://ui.adsabs.harvard.edu/abs/2014ApJS..214...18W); there is additional HFS information in the [Kurucz](http://kurucz.harvard.edu/atoms.html) database, collected in `vI.kurhfs`
 `Cr I` | [Sobeck et al. (2007, ApJ, 667, 1267)](https://ui.adsabs.harvard.edu/abs/2007ApJ...667.1267S); the line wavelengths have been adjusted to conform to those given at the [NIST](https://www.nist.gov/pml/atomic-spectra-database) website
 `Cr II`| The most current and tested  transition probabilities are from [Lawler et al. (2017, ApJS, 228, 10)](https://ui.adsabs.harvard.edu/abs/2017ApJS..228...10L).
-We added in earlier good results from [Nilsson et al. (2006, A&A, 445, 1165)](https://ui.adsabs.harvard.edu/abs/2006A%26A...445.1165N) and [Gurell et al. (2010, A&A, 511, A68)](https://ui.adsabs.harvard.edu/abs/2010A%26A...511A..68G), but adjusted their  wavelengths to agree with NIST values (which are in better agreement with those seen in solar/stellar spectra)
+We added in earlier good results from [Nilsson et al. (2006, A&A, 445, 1165)](https://ui.adsabs.harvard.edu/abs/2006A%26A...445.1165N) and [Gurell et al. (2010, A&A, 511, A68)](https://ui.adsabs.harvard.edu/abs/2010A%26A...511A..68G), but adjusted their  wavelengths to agree with NIST values (which are in better agreement with those seen in solar/stellar spectra).
+We also added values from [Ward et al. (2023, ApJ, 959, 8)](https://ui.adsabs.harvard.edu/abs/2023ApJ...959....8W/), whose results largely supersede the Gurell et al. values.
-`Mn I` | [Den Hartog et al. (2011, ApJS, 194, 35)](https://ui.adsabs.harvard.edu/abs/2011ApJS..194...35D); there is additional HFS information in the [Kurucz](http://kurucz.harvard.edu/atoms.html) database, collected in `scI.kurhfs`
+`Mn I` | [Den Hartog et al. (2011, ApJS, 194, 35)](https://ui.adsabs.harvard.edu/abs/2011ApJS..194...35D); there is additional HFS information in the [Kurucz](http://kurucz.harvard.edu/atoms.html) database, collected in `mnI.kurhfs`
 `Mn II`| [Den Hartog et al. (2011, ApJS, 194, 35)](https://ui.adsabs.harvard.edu/abs/2011ApJS..194...35D); there is no additional HFS information in the [Kurucz](http://kurucz.harvard.edu/atoms.html) database
 `Fe I` | Recent laboratory studies are by [Ruffoni et al. (2014, MNRAS, 441, 3127)](https://ui.adsabs.harvard.edu/abs/2014MNRAS.441.3127R), [Den Hartog (2014, ApJS, 215, 23)](https://ui.adsabs.harvard.edu/abs/2014ApJS..215...23D), and [Belmonte et al. (2017, ApJ, 848, 126)](https://ui.adsabs.harvard.edu/abs/2017ApJ...848..125B).
 The first two of these papers deal with lines arising (in absorption) from levels with E.P. > 2.3 eV.
 One of the good things about the last paper is that it overlaps the older-but-still-mostly-reliable study of [O'Brian et al. (1991, JOSAB, 8, 1185)](https://www.osapublishing.org/josab/abstract.cfm?uri=josab-8-6-1185) for lower-excitation transitions.
 Here we have chosen to adopt the new lab values, and have added in the O'Brian values not included in the Belmonte paper *AND* with E.P < 2.2 eV.
 We consider this list to be as close to an "internally consistent single source" as we are likely to get for a while.
 `Fe II`| [Den Hartog et al. (2019, ApJS, 243, 33)](https://ui.adsabs.harvard.edu/abs/2019ApJS..243...33D); most of the new laboratory data are for UV lines, but enough blue lines (10 of them) are included that it is clear that the [Meléndez & Barbuy (2009, A&A, 497, 611)](https://ui.adsabs.harvard.edu/abs/2009A%26A...497..611M) empirical values were more reliable than those at the NIST website.
 Our choice here is to use the Den Hartog values when available, otherwise to use the Meléndez & Barbuy values
 `Co I` | [Lawler et al. (2015, ApJS, 220, 13)](https://ui.adsabs.harvard.edu/abs/2015ApJS..220...13L); `Co I` with and without HFS are in different files here
 `Co II`| [Lawler et al. (2018, ApJS, 238, 7)](https://ui.adsabs.harvard.edu/abs/2018ApJS..238....7L); there are 12 lines in this paper  with good laboratory HFS patterns.
 To these we have added another 4 lines with new *gf* values but approximate HFS patters from the `Co I` paper; these appear with the notations `LAW???` in a linelist generated by `linemake`.
 Added Co II HFS for 9 UV lines, computed using HFS A constants from [Lawler et al. (2018, ApJS, 238, 7)](https://ui.adsabs.harvard.edu/abs/2018ApJS..238....7L) and [Ding & Pickering (2020, ApJS, 251, 24)](https://ui.adsabs.harvard.edu/abs/2020ApJS..251...24D/abstract).
 Most levels appeared in both references, and the "A" values were averaged together.
 In a few cases, only the Ding & Pickering reference had an "A" value, which was then used without change.
 Three of these lines overlapped with the Co II lines already present in `linemake`, and the new lines supersede the old ones, although the changes are negligible and limited to the wavelengths of components.
-(Reference: Roederer et al. 2022, ApJS, submitted)
+(Reference: [Roederer et al. 2022, ApJS, 260, 27](https://ui.adsabs.harvard.edu/abs/2022ApJS..260...27R))
 `Ni I` | [Wood et al. (2014, ApJS, 211, 20)](https://ui.adsabs.harvard.edu/abs/2014ApJS..211...20W); there is isotopic information in the file `niI.moogiso`, but this is not part of the automated `linemake` procedure; one can manually substitute in the relevant structures into a line list
 `Ni II`| Discussed in the `Ni I` paper, but awaits a fresh study; not included here; this will be the subject of a future Wisconsin laboratory effort; note that `Ni II` lines in the [Kurucz](http://kurucz.harvard.edu/atoms.html) database have no HFS information.
 `Cu I` | Not done recently, so [Kurucz](http://kurucz.harvard.edu/atoms.html) log(*gf*) and HFS information should be treated with caution.
 We have assembled these data in `cuI.kurhfs` for convenience, and that is what the user will get in `linemake`